Hungary is a landlocked country in Central Europe. The capital is Budapest, it is also the cultural and economic center of Hungary.

 Hungarian, also called Magyar, is the official language of Hungary.
 It is a member of the Ugric branch of the Finno-Ugric languages and it is completely unrelated to any of the major European languages of the Indo-European language family.

 Hungary is predominantly a Roman Catholic country with a large Protestant minority.
 During the Communist period, the government dissolved most religious orders and seized the properties of the monasteries.
-Those religious bodies that remained were controlled by the State Office for Church Affairs.
-About 2/3 of the current population is Roman Catholic and about 1/4 is Protestant, the chief Protestant groups being the Hungarian Reformed church and the Hungarian Lutheran church.
 The Orthodox and Unitarian churches are also active.